Kane helps Blackhawks beat Red Wings 4-1 for 1st win

 CHICAGO (AP) — Patrick Kane had a goal and an assist, and the Chicago Blackhawks beat the Detroit Red Wings 4-1 on Friday night for their first win of the season.

-Andrew Shaw, Calvin de Haan and Mattias Janmark also scored for Chicago in its home opener after beginning the season with a four-game trip.
+Andrew Shaw, Calvin de Haan and Mattias Janmark also scored for Chicago in its home opener after beginning the season with a four-game trip to Florida.
 Dylan Strome and Alex DeBrincat each had two assists.

+The Blackhawks went 2 for 5 on the power play to improve to 7 for 17 with the man advantage this season.

+“That’s the key right there,” Kane said.
+“On our unit, the movement’s been a lot better and there are a lot of options, especially when I have the puck.”

 Kevin Lankinen, a 25-year-old rookie signed by Chicago as a free agent in 2018, stopped 30 shots in picking up his first NHL victory in his second straight start.
 Only Dylan Larkin, crossing the crease and getting Lankinen to commit, beat the Helsinki, Finland, native.